What is feed efficiency?

 Feed the rumen, feed the cow

 The cornerstone of every dairy diet is forage, including silage and grazed grass.
-Its quality, consistency and digestibility are all key considerations for how easily the cow – and the microbes in her rumen – is able to make use of it to ultimately produce milk.
+Its quality, consistency and digestibility are all key considerations for how easily the cow – and the microbes in her rumen – can make use of it to ultimately produce milk.

-These rumen microbes act as the “engine room” of the cow, providing up to 80% of the energy and 60% of protein requirements of the cow through the digestion of feed.
+The rumen and the microbes within it act as the engine of the cow, providing up to 80% of the energy and 60% of protein requirements through the digestion of feed.
 This fact alone makes the rumen a significant opportunity for driving feed efficiency, as well as profitability, in our herds.

 Support the rumen microbes with Actisaf live yeast